sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

        phoneNumber = address.getPhoneNumber();
    }

+Note that in this constructor we don’t need to use ``this`` to refer to the instance variables because those names are not shadowed by the parameter ``address``.

 Sometimes you might still even want to provide a no-argument constructor.
 If there’s a valid object that you can create without any arguments, you could write a no-argument constructor for ``Person`` like: